 Scarlet Bee Balm, Bergamot, Oswego Tea

-Synonyms of Monarda didyma (7) (Updated on 11-30-21 from Plants of the World Online): Monarda coccinea Michx., Monarda didyma var. angustifolia Torr., Monarda didynama Stokes, Monarda kalmiana Pursh, Monarda oswegoensis W.P.C.Barton, Monarda purpurascens Wender., Monarda purpurea Lam.
+Synonyms of Monarda didyma (8) (Updated on 1-2-23 from Plants of the World Online): Monarda coccinea Michx., Monarda contorta C.Morren, Monarda didyma var. angustifolia Torr., Monarda didynama Stokes, Monarda kalmiana Pursh, Monarda oswegoensis W.P.C.Barton, Monarda purpurascens Wender., Monarda purpurea Lam.

-Monarda didyma L. is the correct and accepted scientific name for this species of Monarda.
-Both the genus and species described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
+Monarda didyma L. is the accepted scientific name for this species of Monarda.
+Both the genus and species were named and described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-As of 11-20-21 when this page was last updated, Plants of the World Online by Kew lists 22 species in the Monarda genus (as of 2-6-21 when I last updated this page).
-It is a member of the plant family Lamiaceae with 233 genera.
+As of 1-2-23 when this page was last updated, Plants of the World Online lists 22 species in the Monarda genus.
+It is a member of the plant family Lamiaceae with 232 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.